Business Computer Technology

 This course prepares students to apply positive customer relations management skills including a 75 hour practicum.
 Topics include verbal and nonverbal communication skills, positive attitudes, listening, professional inquiry and conflict management.
 Students learn and adopt standard office procedures.

 BCT 120 5 credits

 Uses a full-featured Windows word processing program to create personal and professional documents.
-Editing concepts and formatting techniques are used to create office documents such as memos, letters, reports and tables.
-May be repeated with different software.
-Prerequisites: Keyboarding skills, BCT 100, 101, 102 and 105 or instructor's signature.
+Editing concepts and formatting techniques are used to create memos, letters, reports, flyers and newsletters.
+Prerequisites: BCT 100 Keyboarding and BCT 105 Computer Applications.